Russell-Gill/ChatGPTIsntScary/README.md

 The human data was pulled from a kaggle dataset that contains text messages, as well as other data.
 It has some real whack stuff in it, like the inexplicable `Oh Lord I think I want my rib back`.
-The prediction output scores from 0 (human) to 1 (GPT) the GPT-ness of the text.
+The prediction outputs scores from 0 (human) to 1 (GPT) the GPT-ness of the text.

 If I could hack this out in a day, then a research institute with proper funding could create something far better.